 First of all, Maxim, before we start with the business-related questions, can you tell us about the current business and political situation in your country of Ukraine?

 Ukrainian business can be described as a developing business now that we have a new president.
 He’s determined to make great changes in Ukrainian business and politics.
 It’s predicted that the volume of manufacturers will grow and it will be easier to trade on the international market.
 We’ve already seen changes in as much as there’s now an active, ongoing battle against corruption.

 As for the political situation, it’s not completely stable yet because of the difficult situation in the eastern part of Ukraine.
 Despite this, Ukraine has had great support from EU countries and the USA.
 In 2017, the DCFTA (Deep and Comprehensive Free Trade Area) was inaugurated between Ukraine and the EU.
 This means that Ukrainian manufacturers have open access to easy trade in the European market.

 Can you please elaborate on the history of Varamar Trans and Varamar overall, if possible?

-Varamar Group is a group of companies including Varamar Ltd., Varamar Trans, Veles Bulk and Shipnext.
+Varamar Group is a group of companies including Varamar Ltd., Varamar Trans, Varamar Bulk and Shipnext.
 The group was founded in 1999 and has ever since opened representative offices in Odessa, Dubai, Hamburg, Genoa, Vancouver and Limassol.